-#16 Updated by Bill Clay almost 8 years ago
+#16 Updated by Bill Clay about 8 years ago

 Sorry, all, for the long silence.
 I'm in the US on personal business and vacation Jan.
 17 - Mar.
 19, and will not have much time to work on this.
 However, my nr.
 3 patch restores the desired "fetch map extent only" functionality despite its limitations (fairly minor, I believe).
 Since Marco Hugentobler is the WFS original developer, and surely knows this code MUCH better than I, I guess he's the one to decide whether it's worth releasing my patch as it currently exists.

 The following is a list of the remaining open issues, as I understand them: